 Like Beer Bread, Cottage Cheese Dill Bread is the kind of loaf you bake up a few hours before a meal.
-It’s a quick bread (no yeast), so there’s no rising time.
-And if you have cottage cheese in the refrigerator there’s a good chance you have all the other ingredients as well.
+It's a quick bread recipe with no yeast, so there's no rising time.
+And if you have cottage cheese in the refrigerator there's a good chance you have all the other ingredients as well.

 The original Cottage Cheese Dill Bread recipe is from The Enchanted Broccoli Forest.
-It is double my version and baked in a 9×5 inch loaf pan.
-We only need small loaves, so my version is an 8×4 inch loaf.
+It is double my version and baked in a 9x5 inch loaf pan.
+We only need small loaves, so my version is an 8x4 inch loaf.

 I could have gone with an even smaller pan such as around 3x5 or maybe even a little square dish, but at the end of the day it probably doesn't matter because this bread is so flexible.
 Whatever you bake it in, even a round cake pan, would be great.
-As for taste, it has a little sweetness to it, but it’s definitely not sweet enough for dessert.
+As for taste, it has a little sweetness to it, but it's definitely not sweet enough for dessert.
 It's more of a side dish bread.

 - 1 cup all-purpose flour (130 grams)